DevLass/Timer/README.md

 > *This image comes from my blog, check it out it's pretty cool*

 <h3 align="justify">
 I think another notable point is the stylization of the buttons.
 I think another notable point is the stylization of the buttons.
-And as mentioned in the last project, I will always leave the sources of these more complex css.
+And as mentioned in the last project, I will always leave the sources of this more complex CSS.
 I believe they add a lot to our learning.
 So I found this button template <a href="https://getcssscan.com/css-buttons-examples "> here </a> and it was produced by Michael McMillian
 </h3>
 <h3 align="justify">
-In the future I would like to insert a pomodoro clock in this application.
+  Future I would like to insert a Pomodoro clock in this application.
 Everything will be documented here and also on my blog:
 </h3>
 <h3 align="center">
 Thanks for reading, see you soon